Building Society savings accounts

 In March 2016 it became the first building society to receive the Fair Tax Mark, demonstrating its openness and transparency regarding its tax affairs.

 In December 2018, Leeds Building Society also became Fair Tax Mark accredited, becoming the first national high-street financial institution certified by the FairTax Mark.
+It has been followed by Coventry Building Society in February 2022.

 Credit unions are a widespread but lesser known option for savings accounts and other financial services.
 As there are around 400 in the UK, we have not included them on our table, but we do recommend them for ethical savings accounts.